kamranayub/kamranayub.github.io/input/posts/2021-01-05-end-of-year-review.md

 #### 🔨 Seasonal DIY projects

-_Contributes to being a DIYer, writer, and instructor_
+_Contributes to being a DIYer and educator_

 In 2020 having seasonal DIY projects helped a lot.
 I knew for Spring/Summer, I wanted to finish the egress window cover and do outdoor improvements (we planted a tree!) and Fall/Winter to do indoor projects.